mokolodi1/MedBook_/README.md

 | `gene_label`                | Gene identifier | `"MYC"` |
 | `rsem_quan_log2`            | Quantile normalized counts data that underwent a log2(x+1) transform.
 For sample mapping see the Studies collection. | `[0, 4.283, 392.482, ...]` |

 In MedBook history, there have been four different schemas for storing gene expression data.
-None of them matter except for Expression3 because they are not used anymore.
-(Along the way one of them was called GeneExpression which is why it is Expression3 instead of Expression4.)
+None of them matter except for GeneExpression because they are not used anymore.
+(Along the way one of them was called GeneExpression which is why it is GeneExpression instead of Expression4.)

 <!-- ## Signature score workflow